markwolfeman/ist653/assignments/maythink.markdown

 ---
 <h1>"As We May Think" Exercise</h1>

 In the Brightspace Discussions tool, answer one of the questions below based on the reading by Vanavar Bush, and comment on a fellow student's post.
 Your posted answer should be approximately _75 - 100 words_, and the comment, a sentence or two.
+Please express your own idea, using your words.
+I want to know what you think.

 - It's a short title for such an  influential paper, what did he mean by it?
 - What are some technologies that he predicted that did come true?
 Give an example, and what are its benefits and/or shortcomings.